msberends/PhD_student_info/README.md

 - [Papers](https://papersapp.com) (by ReadCube)
 - [Mendeley](https://www.mendeley.com) (by Elsevier)

-In my experience, Papers is the most effective choice.
-If you're dealing with dynamic programming files to manage your references, consider [Zotero](https://www.zotero.org).
+In my experience, all of EndNote, Papers and Mendeley are effective.
+I'm currenty using EndNote for its most advanced integration with MS Word, but I do find it buggy too often (EndNote 21.2).
+If you're dealing with dynamic programming files to manage your references, consider the open-source solution [Zotero](https://www.zotero.org) instead.

 Two important pieces of advice: **choose one EARLY** and **use it ALL THE TIME**.
 It's essential to avoid getting overwhelmed with references when you begin writing your manuscript.
 Also, in a later phase, you will want to be able to go back to older papers you read.
 Be sure to have them organised.